openstack/charm-deployment-guide/deploy-guide/source/app-certificate-management.rst

 Test
 ~~~~

-Where /tmp/root-ca.pem is the root ca cert:
+Where /tmp/root-ca.pem is the root CA cert:

 .. code:: bash